rkuma183/wilsonmar.github.io/_posts/2017-09-01-elastic-ecosystem.md

 BTW, Elastic in the context of ElasticSearch is not affiliated with "Elastic Beanstalk" from Amazon web services (AWS).

-## Customers

-Elasticsearch powers many of the most data-rich websites:

-* Wikipedia uses Elasticsearch to provide full-text search with highlighted search snippets, and search-as-you-type and did-you-mean suggestions.

-* The Guardian uses Elasticsearch to combine visitor logs with social -network data to provide real-time feedback to its editors about the public’s response to new articles.

-* Stack Overflow combines full-text search with geolocation queries and uses more-like-this to find related questions and answers.

-* GitHub uses Elasticsearch to query 130 billion lines of code.

-* Klout

-* AppDynamics monitoring

 <a id="Community"></a>

 ## Official Community